bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Detached-JWS: eyj0....
 ~~~

+The AS validates that the token presented is associated with the management
+URL, that the AS issued the token to the given client, and that
+the presented key is appropriate to the token.
+The access token MAY be
+expired, and in such cases the AS SHOULD honor the rotation request to
+the token management URL.

 If the token is validated and the key is appropriate for the
 request, the AS will invalidate the current access token associated